Best Things to do in Porto, Portugal in 3 days

 If you don’t mind overpaying for coffee, you can stop by the historic Majestic Café.
 It first opened back in 1921 and it was the main meeting point for all the important people in the city.
 There’s no denying this is one stunning cafe, and as you step inside its gorgeous interior will take you back in time.

-Of course you pay for the pleasure of dining in a place with such ambiance.
+Of course, you’ll pay more for dining in a place with such beautiful ambiance.
 While I opted out, it seems like the inflated prices don’t scare people away.
 Majestic Café is often mentioned as one of the must things to do in Porto, so it’s always busy and quite often there’s a line to get in.

 Walk down Avenida de Aliados